OpenVPN/openvpn3-linux/docs/openvpn3-autoload.md

 properties within any section are optional.

 ## WARNING!
-This spec is under development and it may change rapidly.
+This spec is under development and it may change.
 The reference implementation at any time will be the `openvpn3-autoload` Python script.
 And there might be features described in this document which is not implemented yet.